VincentDondain/xamarin-macios-wiki/ReleaseNotes/xamarin.ios_10.1.md

 * Mono.Data.Tds.dll
 * Mono.Security.dll

+As an alternative you can use

+* Native API, e.g. `NSUrlSession*`; or
-As an alternative use HttpClient, which will use the native networking stack through a custom HttpMessageHandler (NSUrlSessionHandler).
+* `System.Net.Http.HttpClient` which will use the native networking stack through a custom `HttpMessageHandler`: `NSUrlSessionHandler`

 ### Xamarin Analysis